 Is X Research Openclaw Safe?

 X Research Openclaw — Nerq Trust Score 70.3/100 (B grade).
-Based on analysis of 5 trust dimensions, it is generally safe but has some concerns.
-Last updated: 2026-04-25.
+Score based on 5 independent trust signals.

 Is X Research Openclaw safe?